 By the time Kristen arrives, it is nearly midnight and Kristen’s contractions are already only 2-3 minutes apart.
 She has already begun to share a swooning “hooooooooooo” with the walls of our first floor apartment.
 As each onslaught comes on, she breathlessly calls out to me, not quite making it to the “m” in my name: “dthaaahhhhhhhhhhhhh (m).”
 I prance over, reluctantly wrested from some less than crucial but still helpful task or preparation, excitedly, and with an occasional laugh, take her arms and walk her across the floor.
 We dance awkwardly, like I did when I was in junior high and every time since.
 Unsure, we take turns leading, but always her advancing, me giving ground.
 She leans slightly forward, her hands at my wrists, her head bowed in my chest.
 She breaths deeply, not huffing and puffing.
 We need the house to remain un-blown down.
 It’s winter.
 I remind her, occasionally, to slow down.

 We both are a little confused.
 This isn’t what we were told, this isn’t how our natural childbirth is supposed to go down.
 The early part of labor is supposed to take several hours.
 We had a contingency plan to go to a nearby building with long hallways, if just for a change of scenery, somewhere to walk beyond the circle of our four room circuit.
 There were other plans too.
 Kristen was going to bake a cake.
-Yes, my Kristen, the lovely wife, the one with the belly bump, baking a cake in labor.
-Does that seem weird?
+Yes, the one with the belly bump, baking a cake in labor.

 We need to check, we need to know.
 Are we making any progress?
 Kristen performs an exam on Kristen.
 (That’s two different people, no mirrors).
 Two centimeters.
 That’s it?!
 Kristen is dismayed but we are reminded, by Kristen, that it has only been three hours.
 Still it disappoints and I begin to hear her say the things we knew she’d say while crinkling up her face and opening her mouth in shock.
 Bitterly and labored, through three breaths: “I understand why people do drugs for this.”
 But we have practiced this discussion.
 She's allowed to say it, but we won’t be giving up, whimping out and going to the hospital, where it would only get worse and where everything would just suck.
 We have no reason to believe she can’t take the pain.
 Indeed she braves it well, it’s just, there’s no rest.
 “Can I skip a contraction?”
 She wants to laugh but it’s not a joke.
 She wants to believe Kristen can give her something to skip a contraction.
 Is there no drug for that?
 No drug for skipping one?
 No magical hippy tincture like the one with 65% grain alcohol, red raspberry leaf and black cohosh.
 Damn.
 “I thought it was going to start slow and build up.
 I don’t like this.
 I don’t like this at all.”